Profitbase/Episode-Docs/articles/flow/actions/poweroffice-go/rest-api-request.md

 ### Defining a REST API Request

+To define a request to the PowerOffice Go REST API, you can start from a template, or define it manually:
 1. **Method**: Choose the appropriate HTTP method for your request:
    - `GET`: Retrieve data from PowerOffice (e.g., list customers or invoices).
    - `POST`: Create new records (e.g., add a new invoice or customer).